RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 Inc. v.
 Snyder*](http://scholar.google.com/scholar_case?case=16845746302991569414),
 in order to qualify for legal protection.

 On the other hand, we do not hold that all reproductions of celebrity portraits are unprotected by the First Amendment.
 The silkscreens of Andy Warhol, for example, have as their subjects the images of such celebrities as Marilyn Monroe, Elizabeth Taylor, and Elvis Presley.
 Through distortion and the careful manipulation of context, Warhol was able to convey a message that went beyond the commercial exploitation of celebrity images and became a form of ironic social comment on the dehumanization of celebrity itself.&hellip; Such expression may well be entitled to First Amendment protection.
 Although the distinction between protected and unprotected expression will sometimes be subtle, it is no more so than other distinctions triers of fact are called on to make in First Amendment jurisprudence.
 See, e.g., [*Miller v.
-California* (1973)](http://scholar.google.com/scholar_case?case=287180442152313659) (requiring determination, in the context of work alleged to be obscene, of "whether the work, taken as a whole, lacks serious literary, artistic, political, or scientific value").
+California*](http://scholar.google.com/scholar_case?case=287180442152313659) (US 1973) (requiring determination, in the context of work alleged to be obscene, of "whether the work, taken as a whole, lacks serious literary, artistic, political, or scientific value").

 Turning to Saderup's work, we can discern no significant transformative or creative contribution.
 His undeniable skill is manifestly